alexgdebeer/EnsembleMethodBenchmark/README.md

+# InferenceSandbox

-# TODO:
+## TODO:

- - Should I rescale the state information at some point, and / or use separate bases for each time period?
+ - Consider rescaling the state information and / or using different bases for each time period
- - BAE stuff
- - Think about using different bases at different times as part of the POD?
- - Check how POD errors were quantified in other studies
+ - BAE (check how POD errors were quantified in other studies)
- - Fix permeability interpolation